ray-project/ray/doc/source/ray-overview/installation.rst

   assumes unix filenames rather than windows ones.
 This can be true in downstream packages as well.

-* Performance on windows is known to be slower since opening files on windows is considerably slower than on other operating systems.
+* Performance on Windows is known to be slower since opening files on Windows is considerably slower than on other operating systems.
 This can affect logging.

 * Windows does not have a copy-on-write forking model, so spinning up new